 Because of this, it is best to work with an authorized partner (like TAVCO) to ensure that you are purchasing the correct licenses for your specific needs.

 Both AutoCAD and BricsCAD are good CAD software platforms for your 2D Drafting and 3D Modeling design work.
-At the end of the day, either one will give you great results and be your go-to CAD software.
+At the end of the day, either one will give you great results and be your go-to CAD software for your DWG files.
 But, there's a bigger picture to consider.

 AutoCAD's new licensing changes have turned off a lot of people.
 Many of them are looking for other options.